 Nicolette says, “I like contact rugby as it keeps me fit and fosters camaraderie.
 It’s also lots of fun and makes me feel confident about myself.”

-Coach Ishraf is lead coach of SCC Rugby Academy’s new dedicated Girls’ Contact group.
+Coach Ishraf is lead coach of SCC Rugby Academy’s dedicated Girls’ Contact group.
 As team captain of Singapore’s national Rugby Sevens, Coach Ishraf has played for Singapore’s national Rugby 15s and SCC Prems and has been coaching rugby in Singapore for around seven years.
-We asked Coach Ishraf to talk about SCC Rugby Academy’s new Girls’ Contact group and why girls should play rugby.
+We asked Coach Ishraf to talk about SCC Rugby Academy’s Girls’ Contact group and why girls should play rugby.

 Why should girls play rugby?

 Contact rugby involves discipline, in attack and in defence.
-You also need footwork, endurance and good hand-eye coordination, all of which come with practice.
+You also need footwork, endurance and good hand-eye coordination, all of which comes with practice.
 Discipline is also very important as what you do off the field very much affects your performance and your game the next day.
 The great thing about rugby is that there is a position for everyone in the team – 15, in fact!
 Anyone can score a try in rugby and everyone plays a position that lends itself to each player’s ability and physical attributes.
 These positions are the same for boys and girls.